LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 # GridInv Meta

 Grid-based inventories extend the base inventory class with slot-based item placement.

 This document lists helper methods for managing grid dimensions and item arrangement.

 ---

 ## Overview

-A `GridInv` instance stores items in a 2D grid, requiring items to fit within its width and height.
+A `GridInv` instance stores items in a 2-D grid, requiring items to fit within its width and height.

 It provides logic for finding free positions, transferring items, and updating ownership information.

 ---

 ### getWidth

 **Purpose**

 Returns the current width of the inventory grid.

 If no width has been set, the value from `lia.config.invW` is used.

 **Parameters**

 * None

 **Realm**

 `Shared`

 **Returns**

-* number: Grid width in slots.
+* `number`: Grid width in slots.

 **Example**